Netlia/documentation/partnerCommunication.md

 `SecondsSinceLastEvent` specifies the number of seconds between the last event and the sending of the message.

 ## EventType event-end
 Occurs at the end of the event.
-The situation when event end occurs is described for each device that supports this functionality.
+The situation when the `event-end` occurs is described for each device that produces this event.

-A sample of the sent event:
+A sample of the event:
 ```yaml
 {
     "ProtocolVersion": 1,